JordanSpencerWu/old-website/README.md

 # JordanSpencerWu.github.io
-GitHub Pages
+This is going to be my first personal project where I blog about technologies I am currently learning and my thoughts on web development.

-This is my first GitHub Page at  http://JordanSpencerWu.github.io
+You can check out my blog site at http://JordanSpencerWu.github.io

+Currently thinking about a custom domain name to use for this website.